Douglas Dockery Thomas Fellowship in Garden History and Design

 - 2 Letters of Recommendation

 One must be a letter of endorsement from the applicant’s faculty advisor that also certifies enrollment.
-Provide the e-mail address for each recommender and instructions will be sent to him/her.
+Provide the e-mail address for each recommender and instructions will be sent to them.

 - Written Proposal (4 page max)